Philly Koji Co. Logo

 Simplification of the mark

 After type and color explorations Jim chose to go with the friendlier, less contrasting typeface called “Komika”.
-This pairing pushed the brand further down a more playful route that will do an excellent job of setting up exciting possibilities for future brand collateral like t-shirts, menus, posters and signage.
+This pairing pushed the brand further down a more playful route that will excel in setting up exciting possibilities for future brand collateral like t-shirts, menus, posters and signage.

-The next step was to create a few lockup variants that combined the final logo mark and the type pairing in different orientations.
+The final step was to create a few lockup variants that combined the approved logo mark and the type pairing in different orientations.
 Whenever I design a logo, I rarely ever just create one version.
-In the landscape of ever-changing digital formats I find it’s best to have a log that can adapt to various placements.
+In the landscape of ever-changing digital formats I find it’s best to have a logo that can adapt to various placements.
 Below you’ll see vertical (stacked), horizontal (landscape), and circular versions of the design.

 I also got sign-off from the client to go forward with a three-color mark that could be boiled down to, two or 1 colors.